GursehajHarika/Genergetic/Diagrams.md

 ### Publishing new readings:
 ![Sequence Diagram](https://github.com/GursehajHarika/Genergetic/blob/main/public/images/Sequence_Diagram.png)
 #### Descrption:
    The Automated script from Genergetic IoT reads the readings from the sensors and constructs a MQTT message to send.
-The Waston IoT Platform recvices the message, return a successful message to the IoT, and trigger the suscribption event.
+The Waston IoT Platform recvices the message, returns a successful message to the IoT, and triggers the suscribption event.
 Genergetic server listen to the event, construct a document and insert it into Cloudant database.
 The Cloudant databse sends successful messsage.